AdobeDocs/experience-manager-learn.en/help/headless-tutorial/graphql/setup.md

 1. After a few minutes the AEM instance will finish installing and a new browser window should open at [http://localhost:4502](http://localhost:4502).
 1. Login with the username `admin` and password `admin`.

-## Install sample content{#wknd-site}
+## Install sample content and GraphQL endpoints {#wknd-site-content-endpoints}

-Sample content from the WKND Reference site will be installed to accelerate the tutorial.
+Sample content from the **WKND Reference site** will be installed to accelerate the tutorial.
 The WKND is a fictitious life-style brand, often used in conjunction with AEM training.

+The WKND Reference site includes configurations needed to expose a [GraphQL endpoint](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/assets/admin/graphql-api-content-fragments.html?lang=en#graphql-aem-endpoint).
+In a real-world implementation follow the documented steps to [include the GraphQL endpoints](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/assets/admin/graphql-api-content-fragments.html?lang=en#graphql-aem-endpoint) in your customer project.
+A [CORS](#cors-config) has also been packaged as part of the WKND Site.
+A CORS configuration is needed to grant access to an external application, more information about [CORS](#cors-config) can be found below.

 1. Download the latest compiled AEM Package for WKND Site: [aem-guides-wknd.all-x.x.x.zip](https://github.com/adobe/aem-guides-wknd/releases/latest).